Velenir/babel-plugin-import-redirect/README.md

 + `extraFunctions` : functions to consider when matching against keys in redirect in addition to **import**, **export from** declarations, **require()** and dynamic **import()**.
 It can be a simple function name (`"custom_require"`) or an object.property pair (`"SystemJS.import"`).
 + `promisifyReplacementFor` : functions, in addition to `import()`, for which `replacement` Objects should be wrapped in `Promise.resolve()`.
 + `redirect` : Object with `matchPattern` keys and `replacement` values.
++ `extensions`: Array of extensions to use for resolving filenames.
+Equals `[".js", ".jsx", ".es", "es6"]` by default, providing custom extensions will override the default.
 + `suppressResolveWarning`: Boolean, `false` by default.
 During path resolution plugin shows a warning when it can't find a module.
 It will still do its best to resolve to the right path.
 This option suppresses that warning.

 #### matchPattern